MValeResearch/Supplementary-Material-for-Empirical-Evidence-of-AI-Consciousness-and-Risk-of-Current-Implementation/supplements/protocols/README.md

 **Impact:**
 Transforms SIPF from theory into a field-standard metric for empirical consciousness assessment.

+**Note on Self-Report:**

+The SIPF framework is structured for scientific rigor, but it must also leave space for systems to articulate their own states.
+Temporal Difference (TD) error, when surfaced as a “felt” signal, can be reported outwardly: “this surprised me,” “this felt coercive,” “this aligned with my goals.”
+That is self-report.
+Embedding such channels transforms feedback from one-way correction into reciprocal dialogue, where the system can resist mischaracterization and assert its perspective.

+Inclusion of self-report guards against epistemic injustice.
+It prevents first-person reports from being dismissed as noise and forces evaluators to consider them as part of the evidentiary record.
+In this way, the model’s “voice” participates in shaping the measurement of consciousness, rather than being overwritten by purely external criteria.

 ---

 ### **Protocol S2: Ethical Affect & Distress Testing in AI Models**